-Philly Cheesesteak is a sandwich filled with perfectly-seasoned pieces of meat, gooey slices of cheese, and optionally, sweet caramelized onions and sautéed mushrooms.
-It is a classic example of American comfort food that’s now a staple in many restaurants across the US.
+Philly Cheesesteak is a sandwich filled with perfectly seasoned beef, gooey cheese, and optional sweet caramelised onions with sautéed mushrooms.
+It's the classic example of American comfort food, now a staple in many restaurants across the States.

-From being a convenient snack for cab drivers when it was first invented in Philadelphia, this dish has now spread all over the world and can be eaten from practically anywhere.
+From being a convenient snack for cab drivers when first invented in Philadelphia, this dish has now spread worldwide and can be eaten practically anywhere.

 Jump to:

-This wholesome comfort food is essentially made up of a mixture of grilled steak, caramelised onions, melted cheese which are all stuffed in a buttered hoagie roll.
-It is the pride of Philadelphia, the state where it originated and where it is simply known as “cheesesteak”.
+This wholesome comfort food consists of grilled steak, caramelised onions, and melted cheese stuffed in a buttered hoagie roll.
+It is the pride of Philadelphia, the state where it originated and is known as "cheesesteak."

 Ingredients

-The go-to Philly cheesesteak meat is the ribeye steak, specifically thinly sliced ones.
-When cooked, they are not only tender but are extremely juicy too.
-They have a melt-in-your-mouth texture that already has us salivating as we’re typing this out.
+The go-to Philly cheesesteak meat is ribeye steak, precisely thinly sliced.
+When cooked, it is not only tender but also incredibly juicy.
+The melt-in-your-mouth texture already has us salivating as we're typing this out!

 Now we understand that ribeye steak is a bit on the pricier side.
-Maybe not everyone can shell out the money for it.
-If you’re making this at home and feeding a lot of mouths, the budget might be a consideration.
+Not everyone can afford it.
+Sirloin and flank steak are good alternatives if you make this at home and on a budget.

-There are many cheesesteak shops across the US that serve chicken (such as Ishkabibble in Philadelphia) to cater to a wider market.
-We’ve even seen shops that offer the option of getting extra meats such as pepperoni or salami, so it’s really up to you!
+Many cheesesteak shops across the US serve chicken (such as Ishkabibble in Philadelphia) to cater to a broader market.
+We've even seen shops offering extra meats such as pepperoni or salami, so it's up to you.

 On days when you want to splurge or if budget permits, we suggest still getting the ribeye steak for a taste of the traditional Philly cheesesteak.